 Many of Saskatchewan's sectors, ministries, agencies and Crown corporations are reducing greenhouse gas emissions, sequestering carbon and protecting the environment.

 Agricultural Sector is Reducing Emissions

 - Saskatchewan reduces GHG emissions through world leadership in progressive agricultural practices that help protect the environment.
-This includes Improvements in farming practices, such as such as zero-till, fertilizer use, addition of pulses into crop rotations and improved livestock feeding practices.
+This includes improvements in farming practices, such as such as zero-till, fertilizer use, maintaining permanent cover, addition of pulses into crop rotations and improved livestock feeding practices.

 - Zero-till farming, pioneered in Saskatchewan, allows farmers to conserve moisture and continuous crop.
 This not only prevents wind and water erosion but also allows more carbon to be sequestered in the soil as organic matter is built up.
-Saskatchewan agricultural soils sequestered about 11.4 million tonnes of carbon in 2014.
-Additionally, Saskatchewan has almost 12 million acres of native pasture land that also sequesters, or stores, carbon.
+Saskatchewan agricultural soils sequestered almost 12 million tonnes of carbon in 2016.

 - With annual sales of $1 billion, the agriculture machinery sector is the largest component of Saskatchewan's manufacturing sector.
 This is largely due to the manufacturing of no-till equipment; technology critical to building organic matter and sequestering or storing carbon in the soil.

 - Saskatchewan works to maintain its area of agricultural land under permanent cover, which includes native prairie, tame pasture and tame hay.
 In 2016, Saskatchewan had a total of 19.93 million acres of permanent cover, including 11 million acres of native prairie.
 These areas are resilient to drought and flood events, and also contribute to carbon sequestration.

 - The addition of pulses to crop rotations has had a significant impact on the reduction of GHG emissions.